1) Windmills used to be everywhere

 5) You just need to jump on a bike to see lots of them

 There are many ways to enjoy a day out windmill spotting.
 For example, numerous bus tours take visitors to the most interesting and picturesque specimens.
 But one of the loveliest ways is also the most Dutch one: hire a bike and start peddling!
-This cycling route through the Zaanstreek region, the historical windmill mecca, takes about three hours and passes a number of must-see mills (and even a windmill museum).
+This cycling route through the Zaanstreek region, the historical windmill paradise, takes about three hours and passes a number of must-see mills (and even a windmill museum).
 Or check out this Old Holland cycling route that's a little bit longer.